defiauditing/EthereumSearchAPI/README.md

 The following is an MVP for web3 search.
 We are developing APIs that can be used to deliver accurate, timely information about Ethereum projects in an easy-to-use
 Django interface.

+## Tests

+Currently have automated tests as part of CI pipeline.
+If you would like to help, please contribute more code coverage.

 ## Getting Started

 ## Help